End-User fees

 The fee a user pays to receive a Lightning payment is composed of three parts:

-Note: The Swapper Service Fee is dynamic and can change.
+Note: swap service fee is dynamic and can change.
 Currently, it is 0.25%.

 Sending to a BTC Address